ibm-cloud-docs/Registry/ts_resource.md

 {: troubleshoot}
 {: support}

-You're trying to access a specific resource in {{site.data.keyword.registrylong}}, but you get an `Access denied` error message that says that you are not authorized to access that resource.
+You are trying to access a specific resource in {{site.data.keyword.registrylong}}, but you get an `Access denied` error message that says that you are not authorized to access that resource.
 {: shortdesc}

 When you try to access {{site.data.keyword.registryshort}}, you get the following message: